 Places

-In March 1962, Jacqueline Kennedy, the First Lady of the United States, embarked on a highly publicized goodwill tour of India.
+In March 1962, Jacqueline Kennedy, the First Lady of the United States, embarked on a highly publicized goodwill tour of India and Pakistan.
 While the media extensively covered her elegant fashion choices, her visit was much more than a mere spectacle of style.
-Acting as an informal diplomat, Kennedy strengthened Indo-American relations and deepened her personal appreciation… Continue reading The First Lady’s Trip to India!
+Acting as an informal diplomat, Kennedy strengthened Indo-American and U.S.-Pakistan relations and… Continue reading The First Lady’s Trip to India and Pakistan!

 Views in India!